Generating a PI API Key

 3. Invent any fake email address if the user will not log into the PI software — as long as the email has not been used previously in the PI system and this user will only ever use the API Key to access PI data.

-5. Click “Create User” – you will be shown the list of all users.
+5. Click “Create User” – you will be taken back to the list of all users.

-6. Click on the name of this new user in the list of users so you can view the user details again.
+6. Click on the name of this new user in the list of users so you can view/edit the user details again.

-7. At the bottom, you will see a new “API Key” field that wasn’t there before.
+7. At the bottom, you will see a new “API Key” field that wasn’t there before you created the user.

 8. Click the “Generate New Key” button.